algolia/docsearch-website/docs/run-your-own.md

 ## Integration

-Once you're satisfied with your config, you can integrate the modal search in your website by [following the instructions here][14].
+Once you're satisfied with your config, you can integrate the search in your website by [following the instructions here][14].

 The difference is that you'll also have to add the `appId` key to your